San Jose CyberRays: 2003

-2003 roster

 Stadium

 The CyberRays played at Spartan Stadium on the South Campus of San Jose State University in San Jose, California.
 The stadium was used for the 1999 FIFA Women's World Cup and was also the home of the San Jose Earthquakes of Major League Soccer from 1996 to 2005.
 At the time, the stadium featured a grass pitch and up to 30,456 capacity.

 Broadcasting

 In 2002, games were broadcast on television via PAX TV.
 California Bears assistant coach Jennifer Thomas provided color commentary while KCBS Radio sports announcer Hal Ramey was the play-by-play announcer.
 A number of league games were broadcast on Turner Sports and CNN/Sports Illustrated.